yarapaz/js-drum-kit/README.md

 > 👉 Open http://localhost:3000 to view the app in the browser

 Once inside you will see the Octapad on full screen.
-In order to play it you just need to press the keys showed on the Octapad's pads on your keyboard to hear the sound playing a little animation appear to check you pressed that key.
+In order to play it you just need to press the keys showed on the Octapad's pads on your keyboard to hear the sound playing and a little animation shows up to check you pressed that key.

 Enjoy and have fun!